-When students do not progress despite access to supplementary aids and services, a referral to the Student Support Team (SST) will take place.
+When students do not progress despite access to supplementary aids and services, a referral to the SST will take place.
 The counselor will schedule the SST meeting conference.

-The team members should include the principal (an administrator), counselor, and teacher(s).
+The team members should include the principal, counselor, and teacher(s).
 This committee should:

-- a) Consider the efforts that have been made to provide accommodations. - b) Review the supplementary aids and services provided; and - c) Examine samples of the student's work to determine whether additional instructional options or student services need to be tried.
+- a) Consider the efforts that have been made to provide accommodations; - b) Review the supplementary aids and services provided; and - c) Examine samples of the student's work to determine whether additional instructional options or student services need to be tried.